DerTomm/OpenFamilyCompass/SECURITY.md

 export APP_ADMIN_DEFAULT_PASSWORD="your_very_strong_password"
 ```

-### 3. OAuth2 Security
+### 3. JWT Keystore Security

+The backend signs JWT access / refresh tokens with an RSA key pair stored in a PKCS#12 keystore (`jwt-keys.pfx`).
+On first startup the keystore is auto-generated; it must be protected as a secret.

-- [ ] Generate a strong, random OAuth2 client secret
+- [ ] Change the default keystore password from `changeit`
-- [ ] Use environment variable for OAuth2 client secret
+- [ ] Use a strong, random password (at least 32 characters)
-- [ ] Never commit the actual secret to version control
+- [ ] Persist the keystore in a secure volume (Docker volume `backend_config` in the default compose setup)
+- [ ] Rotate the keystore periodically — simply delete the file and restart the backend to force a new key pair (this invalidates all existing tokens)

-**Generate a secure secret:**
+**Generate a secure password:**

 ```bash
 # Linux/macOS
 openssl rand -base64 32